aleksei-berezkin/typique/docs/Configuration.md

 # Plugin configuration

-Settings are passed to the plugin via the `tsconfig.json`, for example:
+Settings are passed to the plugin via the `tsconfig.json`.
+The following snippet shows the config object shape with the default values except objects, which are described separately.

 ```json
 {